Christ093/SmartContract/README.md

 1. **Mint Tokens**: Allows users to mint new tokens to a specified address.
 The contract ensures that the mint value is greater than zero.
 2. **Burn Tokens**: Allows users to burn tokens from a specified address.
 The contract ensures that the address has enough tokens to burn.
-3. **Check Total Supply**: Allows anyone to check the consistency of the total supply, ensuring it's non-negative.
-4. **Reset Account Balance**: Allows the owner to reset an account’s balance to zero, but prevents resetting if the balance is already zero.

 ### Key Features:
 - **require()**: Validates conditions like minting tokens with a non-zero value, burning tokens with sufficient balance, and other input conditions.